-Washington, D. C. 20549
+Washington, D.C.
+20549

-FORM 10-Q

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended March 31, 2018

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-32979

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 94-3409596 (I.R.S.
-Employer Identification No.)

-9301 Amberglen Blvd, Suite 100, Austin TX 78729 (Address of principal executive offices, including zip code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company \times

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-On May 10, 2018, there were 27,060,603 shares of common stock, par value \$0.001 per share, of Molecular Templates, Inc. outstanding.
+FOR M 10-Q ⊠ QUART TERLY REPORT PURSUANT TO SECTION 13 OI R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly pe riod ended June 30, 2018 or □ TRANS UTION DEPORT BURSHANT TO SECTION 12 OF □ IRANS ITION REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition per od from to Commission File Number: 001-32979 emplates, Inc. nt as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 94-3409596 (I.R.S.
+Employer Identification No.) 9301 Amberglen Blvd Suite 100 Austin, TX 78729 (Address of principal executive offices) 78729 (Zip Code) 869-1555 number, including area code) • ch shorter period that the registrant was required to file such reports). ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the precedin and (2) has been subject to such filing requirements for the past 90 g 12 posted pursuant to on its corporate Web site, if any, every Interactive Data File required to be submitted receding 12 months (or for such shorter period that the registrant was required to subn d filer, non-accelerated filer, a smaller reporting company or an emerging growth reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $\square$ Accelerated filer Non-accelerated f iler company) Smaller reporting company X Emerging growth company 2 2 2 owth company, indicate by check mark if the registrant has elected n ards provided pursuant to Section 13(a) of the Exchange Act. $\square$ ot to use the extended transition period for complying with any new or revised financi al Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes □ No ⊠ On August 8, 201 8, there were 27,065,198 shares of common stock, par value \$0.001 per share, of Molecular Templates, Inc. outstanding.